Seated Forward Bend - Paschimottanasana

 Step 4

-Keep length in the front of the body, moving from your belly, through your ribcage, chest, and then your forehead towards your legs.
+Keep the front of your body elongated and move sequentially from your belly, through your ribcage, chest, and finally your forehead towards your legs.

 Step 5

-Let your arms slide down along the floor.
-If your hands reach your feet, wrap your first two fingers and thumbs around your big toes.
-Bend your elbows, keep them lifting away from the floor out to the sides and keep your shoulders away from the ears.
-If you can’t hold your feet, loop a strap around the soles of the feet, hold the strap with both hands and keep your arms straight.
+Allow your arms to glide down along the floor.
+If your hands can reach your feet, wrap your first two fingers and thumbs around your big toes.
+Bend your elbows, keeping them lifted away from the floor and pointing out to the sides.
+Keep your shoulders relaxed and away from your ears.
+In case you can't reach your feet, use a strap looped around the soles of your feet.
+Hold the strap with both hands and keep your arms extended.

 Step 6

-To go deeper into the pose, with every in-breath keep lengthening through the front of your torso, lifting your head slightly.
-With each out-breath see if you can fold deeper into the pose, maintaining a long spine whilst hinging from the hips.
-Keep your neck in line with your spine.
-If you hold a strap, walk your hands slowly down the strap as you go deeper.
-Keep your arms straight.
+To deepen the pose, with each inhalation, lengthen the front of your torso and slightly lift your head.
+With each exhalation, explore the possibility of folding deeper while maintaining a long spine and hinging from the hips.
+Ensure that your neck remains aligned with your spine.
+If you are using a strap, gradually walk your hands down the strap as you move deeper into the pose, while keeping your arms straight.

 Benefits and Contraindications